jeroanan/Aquarius/README.md

 * The web-based interface as it stands is still under development and will evolve as the application matures.

-* Get support included for more bookformats.
+* Get support included for more book formats.
 As a priority I'd like to get .MOBI and .PDF support.

 * Add support for more metadata for epub books.

 * The epub class, aquarius/bookformats/epub.py is not dependent on anything else in the application.
 It could be used by others, so I would like to put it into its own repo and include it in Aquarius as a third-party library.
 Further development of epub.py would be made by me to support the development of Aquarius.
-I imagine that in time this will become the cae for upcoming classes that handle book formats.
+I imagine that in time this will become the case for upcoming classes that handle book formats.

 * Look at PEP8 compliance.
 Even at this stage it would be a fair amount of effort, so it may happen piecemeal/over several days.